abahcheli/gerenuq/getting_started.md

-# Samfilt
+# gerenuq
 ### Background and Theory

-samfilt.py is based off of a series of commands used to filter reads, originating from the filtering process used in the cmags paper.
+gerenuq.py is based off of a series of commands used to filter reads, originating from the filtering process used in the cmags paper.
 Instead of requiring a number of inputs and outputs, this script is a single line requiring a samfile input and returning a filtered samfile list.

 The script filters reads mapped against a reference from a minimap2 results samfile.
 Required input parameters is a samfile (-i or --samfile) (see __Getting Started__) and an output file (-o or --output).